 100% of our BSc (Hons) Chemistry students were satisfied with their course National Student Survey 2017

-Our chemistry degree places an emphasis on analytical chemistry and modern aspects of chemical science to develop your ability to think logically and apply the principles of chemistry to any area.
+Our Chemistry degree places an emphasis on analytical chemistry and modern aspects of chemical science to develop your ability to think logically and apply the principles of chemistry to any area.

-You will be taught by highly experienced staff through lectures, tutorials and practical work.
+The Chemistry programme is taught by highly experienced staff through lectures, tutorials and practical work.
 A typical week involves six lectures, ten to twelve hours of practical work, plus some small group tutorials.
 Self directed study plays a part in all modules and you will be supported by using the University’s virtual learning environment.